Test your Internet speed

 - Contact the content provider or visit their website or social-media accounts to check for provider issues.
 For example, sometimes providers experience network slowdowns and outages during popular events or peak viewing hours.

 - Restart your Apple TV.

 - Apple TV (4th generation): Go to Settings > System > Software Updates > Update Software.

 - Apple TV (2nd or 3rd generation): Go to Settings > General > Update Software.

 Switch from High Definition (HD) to Standard Definition (SD):

 - Apple TV (4th generation): Go to Settings > Apps > iTunes Movies and TV Shows > Video Resolution and select Standard Definition.

 - Apple TV (2nd and 3rd generation): Go to Settings > iTunes Store and select Standard Definition.

-Your iTunes Store purchases and rentals will now be in SD.
+Now your iTunes Store purchases and rentals will display in SD.
 You might be able to switch between HD and SD content in third-party apps.
 Check the settings within the app or contact the developer for help.